Dev Container Dev Certificates (Host)

 }

-That's it.
-The feature installs both extensions and configures the container's trust infrastructure.
+The feature declares both companion extensions and configures the container's trust infrastructure.
 When you open the Dev Container in VS Code:

-- This extension generates a dev cert on your host (if one doesn't exist) and trusts it in your OS certificate store
+- This extension shows a one-time consent prompt, generates a dev cert on your host (if one doesn't exist), and trusts it in your OS certificate store

 - The remote companion extension requests the cert material via VS Code's cross-host command routing